AU-BCE-EE/course-modelling-2025/course_info.md

 With or without a homework group, you should try to avoid copying and pasting Python code.
 You will learn and ultimately understand Python and modeling better if you type and debug code yourself.

+# Mini Projects
+We will dedicate time to work on two-three mini projects.
+The mini projects are broader than the ordinary assignments and exercises we do in class and will therefore also take a little more effort.
+For the mini-projects you will work as a modeller and the subject will typically be less strictly defined than the class assignments.
+These mini-projects will be conducted in groups of 3-5 students and submitted.
+The instructors will provide feed-back.
+Ultimately, the mini-projects will be somewhat similar in structure to the final exam group report that will be used at the oral exam.

 # AI tools
 ChatGPT and other generative artificial intelligence tools can be extremely good at writing Python code and much more besides.